lsst-camera-dh/ghosts/docs/install.rst

 Installing with pip
 -------------------

-This is will work, believe me.
+This is will work one day, believe me.

 .. code-block:: bash